 In this way, embracing a recovery capital system is not that far off from what many holistic-leaning clinicians are currently doing.

-We hope to see recovery capital develop a larger foothold in the US.
+We hope to see this emerging recovery framework develop a larger foothold in the US.

 Now that modern EHRs offer organizations such flexible, configurable, and precise software, it is perhaps easier than ever for providers to undertake a recovery capital effort.